ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

 2|a2|b2|c2|d2
 ```
 The `id` column is now appearing exactly once.
 However, the situation
 is not so simple as that.
-It seems that what hapened was that the `*`
+It seems that the `*` expansion has not included
-expansion has not included two copies of the `id`.
-The following cases
+two copies of `id` but the following cases show that both copies of `id`
-show that both copies of `id` are still logically in the join.
+are still logically in the join.

 ```sql
 select T1.*, 'xxx', T2.* from A T1 inner join B T2 using (id);